lwjglgamedev/lwjglbook-bookcontents-leg/chapter04/chapter4.md

 | 4.40 | 4.4 | \#version 440 |
 | 4.50 | 4.5 | \#version 450 |

 The second line specifies the input format for this shader.
 Data in an OpenGL buffer can be whatever we want, that is, the language does not force you to pass a specific data structure with a predefined semantic.
 From the point of view of the shader it is expecting to receive a buffer with data.
-It can be a position, a position with some additional information or whatever we want.
+It can be a position, a position with some additional information or whatever else we want.
 The vertex shader is just receiving an array of floats.
 When we fill the buffer, we define the buffer chunks that are going to be processed by the shader.

 So, first we need to get that chunk into something that’s meaningful to us.
 In this case we are saying that, starting from the position 0, we are expecting to receive a vector composed of 3 attributes \(x, y, z\).

 The shader has a main block like any other C program which in this case is very simple.
 It is just returning the received position in the output variable `gl_Position` without applying any transformation.
 You now may be wondering why the vector of three attributes has been converted into a vector of four attributes \(vec4\).
 This is because `gl_Position` is expecting the result in vec4 format since it is using homogeneous coordinates.
 That is, it’s expecting something in the form \(x, y, z, w\), where w represents an extra dimension.
 Why add another dimension?
 In later chapters you will see that most of the operations we need to do are based on vectors and matrices.
 Some of those operations cannot be combined if we do not have that extra dimension.
 For instance we could not combine rotation and translation operations. \(If you want to learn more on this, this extra dimension allow us to combine affine and linear transformations.
 You can learn more about this by reading the excellent book “3D Math Primer for Graphics and Game Development", by Fletcher Dunn and Ian Parberry\).

 Let us now have a look at our first fragment shader.
-We will create a file named “`fragment.fs`” \(The extension is for Fragment Shader\) under the resources directory with the following content:
+We will create a file named “`fragment.fs`” \(the extension is for Fragment Shader\) under the resources directory with the following content:

 ```
 #version 330